 On May 5, 2011, we entered into a \$250.0 million unsecured revolving credit agreement (the "Credit Agreement") with a syndicate of banks, which matures on May 4, 2016.
 Under the Credit Agreement, we are able to borrow funds at variable interest rates based on, at our election, the Eurodollar rate or a base rate, plus in each case a spread based on our consolidated funded debt ratio.
 Availability of credit requires compliance with certain financial and other covenants, including a maximum consolidated funded debt ratio and minimum consolidated interest coverage ratio as defined in the Credit Agreement.
 We test our compliance with these financial covenants on a fiscal quarterly basis.
-At November 28, 2015, the interest rates applicable to our borrowings under the Credit Agreement would be calculated as LIBOR plus 75 basis points at the time of the respective borrowing.
-As of November 28, 2015, we had no outstanding borrowings, letters of credit amounting to \$53.0 million and \$197.0 million available for borrowing under the Credit Agreement.
-We expect to replace the Credit Agreement prior to its maturity with a new revolving line of credit on appropriate terms.
+At February 27, 2016, the interest rates applicable to our borrowings under the Credit Agreement would be calculated as LIBOR plus 75 basis points at the time of the respective borrowing.
+As of February 27, 2016, we had no outstanding borrowings, letters of credit amounting to \$53.0 million and \$197.0 million available for borrowing under the Credit Agreement.
+We are currently in the process of finalizing an amendment and extension to this Credit Agreement which we expect to execute in our third fiscal quarter of 2016.

-As of November 28, 2015, we were in compliance with all covenants under the Credit Agreement.
+As of February 27, 2016, we were in compliance with all covenants under the Credit Agreement.